jesse-ai/docs/docs/backtest.md

 ## Charts

-Performing backtest with the `chart` flag would print out charts for the balance change in the backtest period and displaying buy/sell points.
+Performing backtest with the `chart` flag would print out charts for the balance change in the backtest period and buy/sell points on the asset price chart.

 ```
 jesse backtest 2019-01-01 2019-10-30 --chart
 ```

-Now this time at the end of the statistics Jesse prints the path to the chart image:
+When the backtest is finished, Jesse prints the path to the chart image:

 ```
 Chart output saved to:
-/Users/sully/Codes/jesse/jesse/storage/logs/charts/BT-2019-12-07T16:13:14.png
+storage/logs/charts/BT-2019-12-07T16:13:14.png
 ```

 And here's the image (click to zoom or open image in a new tab to see the full size):